polkadot-developers/awesome-substrate/README.md

 - [Substrate Developers Chat (Telegram)](https://t.me/substratedevs) - Chat with other Substrate developers, also bridged to [matrix](https://matrix.to/#/#substratedevs:matrix.org).
 - [Twitter](https://twitter.com/substrate_io) - Follow us to stay up-to-date.
-- [Polkaverse](https://polkaverse.com) - A decentralized social platform for the Polkadot community members to discuss, knowledge transfer, post ecosystem updates, etc. Built on top of [Subsocial](https://subsocial.network).
+- [Polkaverse](https://polkaverse.com) - A decentralized news-feed style social platform for the Polkadot community to discuss, share knowledge, post ecosystem updates and interact with posts.
+Built on top of [Subsocial](https://subsocial.network).

 ## Events